Instant takes: Nebraska 56, Northwestern 7

 The Huskers' O-line looked different with Teddy Prochazka at left tackle, Nouri Nouili at left guard, Cam Jurgens at center, Matt Sitcherman at right guard and Turner Corcoran at right tackle.

-The left side looked completely different but did their job by protecting Martinez and blocked well for some of Nebraska's running plays to the left side.
+The left side looked completely different but did their job by protecting Martinez and blocked well for Nebraska's running plays to the left side.

-The offensive line only had one penalty which was a false start by Bryce Benhart when he came with the second string in the third quarter.
+The offensive line only had one penalty which was a false start by right tackle Bryce Benhart when he came with the second string in the third quarter.

 Martinez didn't get sacked by Northwestern.
 He was sacked seven times against Michigan State.
 These are very different defenses but still an impressive feat.